abhinav-phi/CRUD-API-With-Golang/README.md

 # Delete movie
 curl -X DELETE http://localhost:8001/movies/1
 ```
+## Project Structure

+├── LICENSE

+├── README.md

+├── go.mod

+├── go.sum

+├── main.go

+└── crudapi.exe (compiled binary)

+## Future Enhancements

+ Add database persistence (PostgreSQL/MongoDB)
+ Implement input validation
+ Add authentication and authorization
+ Include unit tests
+ Add logging middleware
+ Implement pagination for movie lists
+ Add search functionality

+## Contributing

+Fork the repository
+Create a feature branch (git checkout -b feature/new-feature)
+Commit your changes (git commit -am 'Add new feature')
+Push to the branch (git push origin feature/new-feature)
+Create a Pull Request

 ## Notes

-- This is a simple in-memory implementation - data will be lost when the server restarts
+This is a simple in-memory implementation - data will be lost when the server restarts
-- Movie IDs are generated randomly using `rand.Intn(100000000)`
+Movie IDs are generated randomly using rand.Intn(100000000)
-- The API uses JSON for all request/response bodies
+The API uses JSON for all request/response bodies
-- No authentication or validation is implemented
+No authentication or validation is implemented
+The crudapi.exe is the compiled Windows executable

 ## Demo Video
 Watch a screen recording demonstration of the API in action: